MarcL/djcruze.co.uk/src/pages/about.md

 description: 'Learn more about DJ Cruze'
 ---

-DJ Cruze is the alter ego of house music DJ and producer Marc Littlemore.
+DJ Cruze is the alter ego of UK house music DJ and producer Marc Littlemore.

 He's been rocking dancefloors since 1988 with his blend of funky house music, electro and breakbeats all topped with his scratching skills.

-He's played all over the UK and Germany and has held residencies at some of Manchester's finest clubs including Vibration and The Loft Club in Germany and DNA and 2Kinky in Manchester, UK.
+He's played all over the UK and Germany and has held residencies at some of the finest clubs including Vibration and The Loft Club in Germany, and DNA and 2Kinky in Manchester, UK.

 ## The early days